Helping the Noncompliant Child (HNC)

 Location/Institution: Georgia

-The purpose of this study was to evaluate the effectiveness of a parent training program [now called Helping the Noncompliant Child (HNC)].
-Measures utilized include the Parent's Attitude Test and the Beck Depression Inventory (BDI).
-Results indicate that at posttest, mothers in the treated group reported significant improvement in their children's behavior, although they still perceived them as less well-adjusted than did mothers in the comparison group.
+The purpose of the study was to evaluate the effectiveness of a parent training program [now called Helping the Noncompliant Child (HNC)].
+Participants were either in a clinic group that received treatment or a non-clinic comparison group.
+Measures utilized include the Parent’s Attitude Test and the Beck Depression Inventory (BDI).
+Results indicate that at posttest, mothers in the treated group reported significant improvement in their children’s behavior, although they still perceived them as less well-adjusted than did mothers in the comparison group.
 Improvements were maintained at the two-month follow-up.
 Limitations include lack of randomization of participants, lack of long-term follow-up, and attrition of parents from the posttest period.

 Length of controlled postintervention follow-up: 2 months.